ih1024/4610Section1Group6_BobaShop/README.md

 4. List the total revenue by payment type (simple) ![Query 4](Query4.png) Query 4 calculates the total amount of revenue generated for each payment type (cash and credit).
 It helps identify which payment methods are most popular with customers and contribute the most to overall sales.
 Understanding these patterns allows the store manager to see customer preferences and make decisions about which payment options to focus on or improve.
-5. List the toppings ordered by most to least popular (complex) ![Query 5](Query5.png) Query 5 returns which topping is currently being ordered the most and the least to detirmine which topping they need to order more or less of.
+5. List the toppings ordered by most to least popular (complex) ![Query 5](Query5.png)

+Query 5 returns which topping is currently being ordered the most and the least to determine which topping they need to order more or less of.
 6. List the top customer by total spending (complex) ![Query 6](Query6) Query 6 allows us to see who our top customers are by measurement of total amount of money spent at Tapioca Chews so we can potentially make note of that and when they come in provide them with a reward or build a stronger relationship with them so that through word of mouth we can grow.
 7. List the employees who have taken the most to least orders, if employees have the same number of orders, have employees be sorted further from most to least revenue (complex) ![Query 7](Query7.png)